microsoft/weblogic-on-azure/README.md

 * Deploying a Java application on Azure using a simple instance of WebLogic.
 The [simple](/simple) folder shows how this is done.
 * Deploying a Java application on Azure into a load-balanced WebLogic cluster.
 The [cluster](/cluster) folder shows how this is done.

 We recommend exploring the scenarios in the following order, but the text is written with sufficient redundancy so that you can do them in any order.
-Just be advised that you may have to skip over sections that you already completed if you do not follow our suggested order.

 * [javaee](/javaee)
 * [simple](/simple)